Free web harmonium

 Why note labels help beginners

-Seeing Sa Re Ga Ma directly on the page makes it easier to connect note names, keyboard positions, and interval feel while you build muscle memory.
+Seeing Sa Re Ga Ma directly on this web harmonium page makes it easier to connect note names, keyboard positions, and interval feel while you build muscle memory with the harmonium online.

-A browser instrument helps when you need quick riyaz, a tonic for singing, a note check before rehearsal, or a fast place to test a phrase without setting up a larger rig.
+A browser-based online harmonium helps when you need quick riyaz, a tonic for singing, a note check before rehearsal, or a fast place to test a phrase without setting up a larger rig.

 Practice ideas